-Organizations like the Greater Oklahoma City Chamber of Commerce, City of Scottsdale in Arizona, Lee County Economic Development in Florida, and the Small Business Development Center at Navarro College in Texas are just a few examples of those who recognize the importance of fostering an online strategy to support local businesses.
+Organizations like the Greater Oklahoma City Chamber of Commerce, City of Scottsdale in Arizona, Greater Fort Lauderdale in Florida, and the Small Business Development Center at Navarro College in Texas are just a few examples of those who recognize the importance of fostering an online strategy to support local businesses.
 This approach makes their community a better place, with more successful businesses that foster job growth and taxes that create quality amenities, including parks, libraries, schools, public safety, and more.

 These places are actively enabling their small businesses to make data-driven decisions for success using an online service called SizeUp LBI (Local Business Intelligence).
 By implementing the service on government, chamber of commerce, Small Business Development Center, and library websites, communities are able to help their local businesses make better decisions.
 They help these companies know things about themselves they would never otherwise know without access to this powerful business intelligence.